 So, here's my breakdown of the best features and potential weaknesses of Like a Mother, including a brief exchange with the author herself:

 First of all, I’m starting this relationship with Garbes on a great note.
 Why?
 This quote:

 "When we don't know and appreciate our bodies — when we feel disconnected from their inherent cycles and rhythms — our power, rights, and choices are more easily taken away from us" (9-10).

 And this one, too:

-The goal for the book is immediately clear, and it's one we can wholeheartedly get behind.
+The goal for the book is immediately clear, and it's one I can wholeheartedly get behind.
 (If this quote doesn't light a fire in your heart, you might as well stop reading here.)
 Garbes' goal gets a million out of 5 from us.
-But a book cannot succeed on one good tribute quote alone, so we used the following criteria to judge the overall quality of Like a Mother.
+But a book cannot succeed on one good tribute quote alone, so I used the following criteria to judge the overall quality of Like a Mother.

 Relatability and first-hand experience

 Garbes' own experience of the transition to first-time parenthood, in all its reproductive and emotional complexity, is the driving force of the book, and she has a knack for making it both personal and nearly universal.
 She expertly weaves together her own reproductive journey with evidence, observations, and other forms of knowledge in a way that makes the reader feel seen and heard, even if they don't share Garbes' exact obstacles or choices.
 Some may criticize Like a Mother for relying solely on Garbes' experience rather than including a wide array of birthing people, but the depth she achieves because of this tradeoff is well worth it.
 She earns a 5 out of 5 here — you won't struggle to see yourself represented here, like you might in so many other books in this market.